okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-sso-app/main/openidconnect/submit.md

   * **Enter your Post Logout Redirect URI**: Provide the complete sign-out redirect URI for your app integration, including the variable names if you're using a per tenant design.

 * **Okta requires that all OIDC integrations support multi-tenancy.
 Do you support this in your implementation?**: Select **Yes** if your customers can set up an OIDC connection between their tenant in your application and multiple external IdPs or even multiple instances inside a single IdP.
+See [OIN multi-tenancy](/docs/guides/submit-app-prereq/main/#oin-multi-tenancy).

 * **To configure OIDC, can your customers do it by themselves from your app's UI, or do they need to contact your support team?**: If a customer needs support to configure your app integration, you need to include support contact information in your configuration guide.
 We recommend that you build a UI that enables self-service configuration to reduce the setup time for your customers.